What is a password manager and why you should have one

 Do you not just despise having to remember a plethora of different passwords for all the divergent websites and applications you use or register for?
-Or perhaps you prefer to save your passwords inside of your browser of choice?
-Maybe you would rather note down your passwords on a piece of paper or store them in a local file on your device?
+Or perhaps you prefer to save them inside of your browser of choice?
+Maybe you would rather note down credentials on a piece of paper or store them in a local file on your device?

 Google via Twitter

 One the one hand, this results in the process of remembering and keeping track of all your passwords becoming extremely laborious even if you decide to utilize separate similar iterations of one distinct variation.

 On the other hand, while cracking such a password could prove challenging for a person, computational algorithms are a whole different entity and they are capable of running a stupendous amount of commands in under a second, meaning that your credentials might not be as undecipherable as you actually think, even though you implemented strange and unique characters in it.

 All of these aforementioned factors and circumstances have consequently led to the creation of the so-called password managers in order to help you both remember your watchwords and safely preserve them by the use of encryption.

 What is a password manager?